David Tennant: 2005–2010

 Tennant appeared in the ITV drama Secret Smile in December 2005.
-He appeared onstage as Jimmy Porter in Look Back in Anger at the Theatre Royal, Bath, and Lyceum Theatre, Edinburgh.
-He revived this performance for the anniversary of the Royal Court Theatre in a rehearsed reading.
-Tennant played Richard Hoggart in a dramatisation of the 1960 Lady Chatterley's Lover obscenity trial, The Chatterley Affair.
-The play was written by Andrew Davies and directed by James Hawes for the digital television channel BBC Four.

-In early 2007, Tennant starred in Recovery, a 90-minute BBC One drama written by Tony Marchant.
-Later that same year he starred in Learners, a BBC comedy drama written by and starring Jessica Hynes, in which he played a Christian driving instructor who became the object of a student's affection.
-Learners was broadcast on BBC One on 11 November 2007.
-In November 2008, Tennant played Sir Arthur Eddington in the BBC and HBO biographical film Einstein and Eddington.
+He played sociologist Richard Hoggart in the 2006 BBC drama The Chatterley Affair, a dramatisation of the 1960 Lady Chatterley's Lover obscenity trial, directed by James Hawes.
+In early 2007, he played a man with a brain injury in the BBC drama Recovery, written by Tony Marchant.
+Tennant subsequently became a patron of Headway Essex, a charity that had been closely involved in the production.
+Later that same year he starred as a devout Christian driving instructor in Learners, a television film written by and starring Jessica Hynes.
+In November 2008, Tennant played Sir Arthur Eddington in the biographical film Einstein and Eddington, co-produced by the BBC and HBO.